 - EU trade politics

-- EU compliance with World Trade Organization (WTO) rules
+- EU compliance with World Trade Organization (WTO) rules (UK Economic and Social Research Council)

 These three strands of research come together in my analysis of the on-going negotiation of a Transatlantic Trade and Investment Partnership (TTIP), the world’s most ambitious and most valuable preferential trade agreement.